Aggregate-Intellect/sherpa/docs/About_Sherpa/Updates/230811_project_update.rst

 		* Planning to install SharePoint in other communities and make it available on the marketplace LLM Light: A Journey into Large Language Models
 		* Introduction of LLM Light project for exploring large language models
-		* Utilization of Collab for finding and working with a relatively large dataset
+		* Utilization of Colab for finding and working with a relatively large dataset
 		* Fine-tuning the dataset involves an auto-regressive approach
 		* Options for hosting the model include Hugging Face and Sagemaker Jumpstart